-Because wind is a variable resource and is often located far from load centers (customers), integrating wind energy into the nation’s electric grid poses some challenges.
+Because wind is a variable resource and is often located far from load centers (large pockets of customers), integrating wind energy into the nation’s electric grid poses some challenges.
 However, many of these challenges can be addressed and / or mitigated if the country adopts a comprehensive transmission strategy similar to that which AEP has been advocating for a number of years.

 How wind turbines work